Epistam/epistam.github.io/CompSci/airesiea.website_automated_deployment.md

 ## Setting it up
 - GitHub Webhooks querying a REST API hosted on the server (GH documentation gives Ruby / Sinatra as an example, I just used Flask cause why the F not)
-- a Flask REST API on the server, built in two parts :
-	- a Python / Flask service :
+- a Flask REST API on the server, built in two parts a Python / Flask service and a Bash script :

 ```python
 	import os